GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

-Additionally, for metrics like LCP and other Core Web Vitals that provide explicit percentile recommendations, you'll find the "P75" metric between the good and poor percentages.
+Additionally, for metrics like LCP and other Core Web Vitals that provide explicit percentile recommendations, you'll find the "P75" metric between the "good" and "poor" percentages.
 This value corresponds to the origin's 75th percentile of user experiences.
 In other words, 75% of experiences are better than this value.
 One thing to note is that this applies to the overall distribution across _all devices_ on the origin.
 Toggling specific devices